Skip to main content

 autotask_update_company_site_configuration

-Update company site configuration fields by specifying the record ID and tenant-specific field updates.
-Retrieve current config first.
+Update company site configuration fields using record ID and tenant-defined updates.
+Retrieve current config first to get correct field names.

 Instructions